Surgical Critical Care and Acute Care Surgery Fellowships

 The Surgical Critical Care Fellowship is a one-year, ACGME-approved training program accredited by the American Board of Surgery.
 This competitive program offers four positions per year for physicians who have completed at least three years of training in an ACGME-approved general surgery, neurosurgery, urology, or obstetrics/gynecology residency program.

-Additionally, up to two positions are designated for the Acute Care Surgery Fellowship, which offers a further one year of training under the auspices of the Department of Surgery.
+The Acute Care Surgery Fellowship offers two positions for a further one year of training under the auspices of the Department of Surgery.
 This program is accredited by the American Association for the Surgery of Trauma.
 Applicants for the combined Surgical Critical Care/Acute Care Surgery fellowship must have completed a General Surgery residency.
-Both fellowship programs provide opportunities for training in research, education, and health care administration.
-The Acute Care Surgery fellows are appointed as UPMC Clinical Instructors and take on a leadership role on the Trauma/Acute Care Surgery Service.
+The Acute Care Surgery fellows are appointed as UPMC Clinical Instructors and take on a leadership role on the Acute Care Surgery Service.
+Fellows also enjoy one of the most academically productive research organizations in the nation; both fellowship programs provide opportunities for training in research, education, and health care administration.

 Applications, Interviews and Match

 These two fellowships participate in the NRMP match.
-Applications for the Surgical Critical Care Fellowship and the Acute Care Surgery Fellowship programs must be submitted through the SAFAS website where there are also important application dates and deadlines.
+Applications for the Surgical Critical Care Fellowship and the Acute Care Surgery Fellowship programs must be submitted through the SAFAS website where there are important application requirements and deadlines.

 AFTER ACCEPTANCE